 - 5 cups water

-- Set the Instant Pot to sauté for 10 minutes.
-Add the beef, salt, pepper, garlic powder, onion powder, oregano, and parsley.
-Mix and break up the beef with a wooden spoon.
+- Set the Instant Pot to sauté on high for 10 minutes.
+Add the ground beef, salt, pepper, garlic powder, onion powder, oregano, and parsley.
+If using tomatoes, add now.
+Stir often, breaking up the beef with a wooden spoon.
 Cook until browned, about 10 minutes.
 Turn off sauté setting.